mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 toiletries and other supplies are stacked in the cavernous wounds that were once hangars.
 The prison cells are on this deck; most cells were formerly crew quarters but troublesome prisoners may be placed in solitary confinement in the ship's old brig.

 Prisoner Quarters: Cells on board the Gash are spartan but not actively tortuous.
 Most prisoners share a room with another inmate.
 Each room contains two bunks, a sink and a small fold-out table.
-In some rooms, there is a display screen for watching videos – a heavily restricted library of entertainment programmes is available from the ship's computer.
+In some rooms, there is a display screen for watching videos – a heavily restricted library of entertainment programs is available from the ship's computer.
 Large Quarters: Some cells were originally larger barracks used by the ship's marine squads.
 The Travellers are placed in one of these shared cells, in the hope they will talk amongst themselves and their conversations can be recorded by the guards.
 Each of the larger cells contains bunk beds for 12 people, a shower and bathroom facilities (concealed behind a plastic screen), a table and chairs, and a display screen.
 Brig: The ship's brig was the only room on this whole deck left unchanged in the decommissioning process.
 The brig consists of three cells and a guard's post, which is manned at all times if there is a prisoner in solitary confinement.
 Sickbay: While several guards are trained in basic first aid, the prison lacks a doctor.
 There is a high-quality autodoc in the sickbay but if a prisoner needs medical care beyond its capacity, a naval doctor is flown in from the naval base.
 Gym: The ship has a well-equipped gym with treadmills, weights machines, exercise bikes and even a fencing piste (for imprisoned nobles).
 Cargo Elevator: The elevator that links the decks still works but is very slow and makes a loud grinding noise when in operation.
 The crew prefer to use inter-deck ladders and iris hatches when moving from deck-to- deck; the cargo elevator is only used for moving cargo Vehicle Airlocks: These airlocks have been welded shut and cannot be opened.
 Drop Capsule Tubes: Once, the ship would invert itself and launch marines through these tubes.
 The capsule tubes are still mostly in working order but the end of each tube has been sealed with a welded cap.
 Aft Airlocks: The aft airlocks still function but activating them sounds an alarm on A deck.
 Security Control Room: This room has been stripped of furnishings and equipment but most of the internal wiring is still intact.
 With the right tools and a Difficult
 (10+) Electronics (computers) check (1D minutes, INT), it is possible to switch off the alarms or override any iris hatch or airlock on B deck.
 Pinnace Dock: The Kinunir-class vessels all carried a pinnace; the one belonging to the Gaesh was sold off when the ship was decommissioned.
 The pinnace dock is now the main airlock for the prison; new inmates and supplies are brought on board via this large bay.

 C DECK C deck was the heart of the ship when in use, containing the ship's main drives, weapon banks and crew quarters.
 The weapons have obviously been removed from the Gaesh , as have the ship's landing legs – the Gaesh is no longer rated for atmospheric re-entry, so the whole leg armature was removed along with the particle beams.
 The original intent was for crew quarters to be converted to more prison cells but the prison population never rose to anticipated levels, so C deck remains uninhabited and largely unused.